Tagada85/playground-QABpRyBS/statement.md

 Classical inheritance is a parent-child relationship.
 It goes from top to bottom.
 Javascript has *prototypal delegation*.
 Although it *resembles* the classical inheritance, it's quite different.
 Objects are linked together, not copied.
 The references are more from bottom to top.

-Tell me what you think about this, I hope I've been clear enough.
+I hope I have been clear about the way prototypes and prototypal delegation work in Javascript.

 Oh, and don't bother giving me feedback about the schema, I already know it's gorgeous.